iris-edu/orb2ringserver/orb2ringserver.md

 <b>-f latency</b>

 <p style="padding-left: 30px;">Flush data from internal buffers when no new packets have arrived for <i>latency</i> seconds, default is 500 seconds.
 The latency check is applied to each channel/stream individually.
 This flushing mechanism ensures that data do not remain in the buffers when the channel has stopped flowing.
 The mechanism can be disabled by specifying a value of 0.</p>

+<b>-F rate[@duration]</b>

+<p style="padding-left: 30px;">Perform a fast flush from internal buffers for data channels where <i>rate</i> (specified in samples per second) is >= data sampling rate.
+If a <i>duration</i> (in seconds) is specified the fast flush will occur when at least that duration of data has been accumulated.
+This option will almost certainly result in the creation of unfilled data records, but allows controlling latency of data streams added by this program.
+The mechanism is turned off by default (a value of zero).</p>

+<b>-l reclen</b>

+<p style="padding-left: 30px;">Specify the miniSEED record length to create, with a default of 512 bytes.
+Other common options are 256 or 128 for reduced latency.
+Note that this option does not effect data that are already miniSEED records, which are forwarded directly.</p>

+<b>-I [21I]</b>

+<p style="padding-left: 30px;">Specify the miniSEED encoding to use for 32-bit integers.
+A value of <i>2</i> means Steim-2 compression, <i>1</i> means Steim-1 compression, and <i>I</i> means uncompressed integers.
+The default encoding for 32-bit integers is to first try Steim-2, then Steim-1 and finally use uncompressed.</p>

 <b>-R interval</b>